-The minimum time frame for students to complete the program is four (4) academic years, which is based on full-time enrollment and the satisfactory completion of all program requirements.
-Transfer students must attend a minimum of two (2) academic years.
-The maximum time frame for students to complete the program is six (6) calendar years.
+The program is designed for completion in 4 calendar years, i.e., 12 trimesters. based on full-time enrollment and the satisfactory completion of all program requirements.
+The minimum time for completion of the program is 36 calendar months and requires a minimum of 120 instructional weeks.
+Transfer students must attend a minimum of two (2) calendar years and the maximum time frame for students to complete the program is six (6) calendar years.